Cuperino/QPrompt-Teleprompter/README.md

 QPrompt
 =========

-Free and open source teleprompter software for professionals across industries.
-Built on the Qt and Kirigami frameworks for accuracy and portability.
+Open source personal teleprompter software for professionals.
+Built with ease of use, fast performance, control accuracy, and cross-platform support in mind.
+QPrompt's convergent user interface can be built to run on Linux, Windows, macOS, iOS, and Android.

+QPrompt is written in QML and C++, using the Qt and Kirigami frameworks.

 # Copyright
-Copyright (C) 2020 Javier O. Cordero Pérez
+Copyright (C) 2021 Javier O. Cordero Pérez

 # License
 QPrompt is free software: you can redistribute it and/or modify